 Graduate with a high school diploma and an FCC associate degree simultaneously.

-High school students in the Early College program at FCC have the opportunity to earn an associate degree while still completing high school by attending FCC full-time during their junior and senior years.
+FCPS high school students in the Early College program at FCC have the opportunity to earn an associate degree while completing high school by attending FCC full-time during their junior and senior years.
 Similar to traditional full-time undergraduate students, Early College students follow the FCC academic calendar and have the option to take day, evening, online, and weekend courses.
 Schedules are developed with the Early College Coordinator.
-Early College students receive free tuition and fees at FCC for all courses.
-FCPS students participating in Early College may obtain required textbooks and materials at the FCC bookstore at no cost to the student.
+Tuition, books, and fees will continue to be provided at no cost for students who have already enrolled for the 2024-25 school year.
+However, the Early College program will have limited seats available and some limits on how much of the program is covered by FCPS for future cohorts.
+Criteria for admission will be considered.

 Login in to Slingshot